raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 **Adjudicator App** -- This component of AuditEngine is a browser-based app that provides a user interface to check flagged comparison results.
 It presents the evaluation by AuditEngine and the evaluation by the voting system and that portion of the ballot showing the users marks or BMD card.
 The AdjudicatorApp can also be used without any voting system results to fine-tune the results by AuditEngine by reviewing any records that have been flagged for further review.

-**Archive --** A single file which can contain many smaller files and also may compress them.
-This saves a lot of space on the disk because the disk requires that files consume at least one block, and the last block in a file is partially empty.
+**Archive / Zip Archive** -- A single file which can contain many smaller files and also may compress them.
+This makes it easier to handle a lot of separate small files and also usually saves a lot of space on the disk because files consume at least one block, and the last block in a file is partially empty.
 Archives pack all the files together into one file without any empty space.

-This also makes it easier to handle many thousands of individual files by grouping them together into archives.
-We recommend that you use the open source standardized "ZIP" archives, because the files can be individually extracted from the archive without extracting them all.
+Most importantly for this application is that archives make it easier to handle many thousands of individual files by grouping them together into a small number of archives.
+We require that you use the open source standardized "ZIP" archives, because the files can be individually extracted from the archive without extracting them all.
 The free application "7-zip" from [7-zip.org](https://7-zip.org) is a very good tool, but <u>use the conventional zip format and not the proprietary 7z format</u>.
 We recommend that up to about 50,000 ballot images are placed into the same archive, and they should be between about 5GB and 10GB in size for easy handling.

+**Audit Job** -- For a given election in a given district, there can be one or more Audit Jobs.
+An audit job tracks the specific *stages* completed in the processing *pipeline.* Each Audit Job for a given election will have a unique *job_name*.

 **Ballot --** Generally a presentation of contests and options for each contest that can be selected by a voter, and the recording of those selections.
 The word "ballot" originally meant "little ball" and these were placed into a box to represent the votes of each person.
 In practice, a complete ballot may be a number of sheets, each with a front and back side, also called pages.